Historic Opportunity for Biodiversity in Nova Scotia

 Photo: Scott Leslie

-It’s an ambitious plan, in response to an extraordinary, one-time opportunity.
+It was an ambitious plan, in response to an extraordinary, one-time opportunity.
 But we have succeeded in taking advantage of this historic opportunity to save biodiversity in Nova Scotia thanks to your support!